Reviews

 “Your book has been a fascinating read and fills a gap in the Kiap story.
 Wish that I could write as well as you,” Barry Taverner (former Kiap – and work colleague at Bereina too.)

-# “This story is a ripping yarn and potential film script.
+“This story is a ripping yarn and potential film script.
 It will find a place as a first-hand account of the modernising process of development field work.
-It fleshes out the modern history of PNG,” Greg Harris – director of the DVD “Kiap – the stories behind the medal”.
+It fleshes out the modern history of PNG,” Greg Harris – director of the DVD ‘Kiap – the stories behind the medal’.

-# “An excellent read.
+“An excellent read.
 I envy Robert his pre-Kiap volunteer experience, something that would have benefited all of us had we been so fortunate.”
 Bob Bamford, who trained with the author at ASOPA in 1971.

-# “I’m very much enjoying your book.
-I love the way that you’ve been able to equate your home village and it’s “tumbuna worship” with that of the people you lived with in PNG.
+“I’m very much enjoying your book.
+I love the way that you’ve been able to equate your home village and its “tumbuna worship” with that of the people you lived with in PNG.
 I also love the obvious empathy that you have with Papua New Guineans.”
 Bob Bucknall, another ex-Kiap who trained with the author at ASOPA in 1971.

 PNG Attitude: July 13th 2018.